 "Vermont’s strengths include its number one position for all health determinants combined, which includes ranking in the top 10 states for a high rate of high school graduation, a low violent crime rate, a low incidence of infectious disease, a low prevalence of low birth weight infants, high per capita public health funding, a low rate of uninsured population, and ready availability of primary care physicians," the report’s authors wrote.

 Nice laurels, both state and foundation officials said, but don’t rest on them.
 About a quarter of Vermonters are obese, and the state’s rate of obesity has grown about 75 percent since 1995.
-That’s the bad news; the worse news is that the rest of America is getting fatter faster, Chen said.

 "If you decline in every one of your indicators from one year to the next, you can still maintain your No. 1 ranking if everyone else does worse," said Mihajlov.

 While Vermont ranked No. 1 overall and No. 1 in "determinants" -- factors that influence the results -- it ranked No. 5 in the country in outcomes, the report said.

 Is that a sign the state is failing to live up to its advantages?

 "We see a lot of potential for Vermont to do even better than they’re doing," Mihajlov said.
 "Even though Vermont has a lot of lessons they can share with other states, they have lessons they can learn as well," she added.

 One area Chen called troubling and likely difficult to address: Vermont ranks 28th best in its cancer death rate, meaning a slight majority of other states do better on that measure.
 Another subcategory ranking lower than most that Vermont got was for binge drinking, for which it was found to be the 27th best state.